Richard1320/Auto-Comment-Bracket/README.md

 You can easily revert the CSS back to the original file by passing `-u` or `--undo`.

 `auto-comment-bracket input.scss -u -o output.scss`

+## Directory

+It can also loop through and process files in a directory or subdirectories.
+It will only run on files with a .css and .scss extension.
+You can use `-d` or `--directory` to tell it to loop.
+The input and output options should be the directory file path.

+Optionally, you can include `-r` or `--recursive` to go through subdirectories as well.
+It will attempt to preserve the folder structure if you specify an output folder.

+`auto-comment-bracket ./src/ -d -r -o ./dest/`